Review of 3 Top Fitness Studios in Downtown Denver (2025)

 Sign up to try Worth The Fight Boxing!

 What is the best Denver fitness studio – Orangetheory Denver v.
 F45 Denver v.
-WTF Boxing?
+Worth The Fight Boxing?

-Worth The Fight Boxing & Fitness Studio is a top notch small independent group fitness studio with awesome fitness classes that focus on fun, empowerment, and inclusivity.
+Worth The Fight Boxing & Fitness Studio is a top small independent group fitness studio with awesome fitness classes that focus on fun and empowerment.

 Each person boxes on their own full-length punching bag at Worth The Fight.
 There is no sparring.
-Try WTF Boxing without commitment with our 7-day fitness studio trial for $29!
+Try Worth The Fight without commitment with a 7-day trial!

-Worth The Fight Boxing & Fitness Studio is is a boxing fitness, strength training, yoga, HIIT, pilates, and bootcamp fitness studio based on the philosophy that fun is the route to fitness.
+Worth The Fight Boxing & Fitness Studio is a boxing, strength training and yoga fitness studio based on the philosophy that fun is the route to fitness.
 Finding a workout fun leads you to do it more and eventually develop a workout habit.
 Fitness programming traditionally doesn’t make fun a priority.
-WTF Boxing was founded to change that but still ensuring you get a killer workout in the process.
+Worth The Fight was founded to change that but still ensuring you get a killer workout in the process.
 Boxing is a full-body cardio workout that is more fun than other cardio workouts.
+Although Worth The Fight focuses on fitness, teaching boxing technique is also key in boxing classes.
+Read more about Worth The Fight’s authentic boxing classes

-If you are skeptical of that, come try a boxing class at Worth The Fight today, and they’ll show you.
-WTF Boxing has the most enjoyable workout of the three fitness studios featured while still being very challenging.
-Another enemy of a fun workout is boredom, which WTF Boxing combats with significant variation in each class.
-No two workout classes at WTF are the same.
-If you’re LGBTQ or BIPOC, read about why WTF Boxing is a top fitness studio in Denver for queer people or why WTF Boxing is a great fitness studio for people who identify as BIPOC.
+If you are skeptical of that, come try a boxing class at Worth The Fight, and they’ll show you.
+Worth The Fight has the most enjoyable workout of the three fitness studios featured while still being very challenging.
+Another enemy of a fun workout is boredom, which Worth The Fight Boxing combats with significant variation in each class.
+No two workout classes at Worth The Fight are the same.
+Read about why Worth The Fight is a top fitness studio in Denver for queer people and a great fitness studio for people who identify as BIPOC.
+Read more about why boxing is one the best workouts

 Worth The Fight’s workouts can be done anyone, no matter whether they are new to fitness or a fitness buff.
 You can adjust the difficulty of the workout since everyone has their own punching bag – go super fast and hard or slower and more methodical.
 Boxing properly (which involves your torso and legs, not just your arms) is great exercise.
-WTF’s fitness classes do not use exercises that most people cannot perform like handstand pushups.
+Worth The Fight’s fitness classes do not use exercises that most people cannot perform like handstand pushups.
 Plus, every exercise comes with modifications if people need or want them.
 No one should feel uncomfortable because a workout involves a lot of exercises they can’t do!
-This is part of WTF’s commitment to making to inclusivity!

 A welcoming accepting environment for all at Worth The Fight is paramount – it is not a judgmental or elitist environment.
-Some people have quipped that feel like they have to work out before they can even go to their downtown Denver gym – WTF Boxing does not think anyone should feel that way!
+Some people have quipped that feel like they have to work out before they can even go to their downtown Denver gym – Worth The Fight Boxing does not think anyone should feel that way!

-Sign up to get Worth The Fight’s best fitness membership offer!
-Get a lifetime discount at Denver’s best fitness studio!
+Sign up to get a lifetime discount at Denver’s best fitness studio!

 Read more from Worth The Fight about how to sustainably lose weight based on the experience of Worth The Fight co-founder, Gladys Santiago, who lost 100+ pounds through lifestyle modifications.

 In spite of the ads you see to the contrary, the only route to long-term health is long-term lifestyle changes.
-WTF Boxing cofounder Gladys was able to lose 120 pounds through long-term lifestyle modifications.
+Worth The Fight Boxing cofounder Gladys was able to lose 120 pounds through long-term lifestyle modifications.
 Making drastic lifestyle changes or making too many changes simultaneously is a recipe for failure.
-Becoming super fit was transformational for WTF Boxing founder Gladys.
-That transformation was the inspiration to launch WTF Boxing to help other people achieve the same thing.
+Becoming super fit was transformational for Gladys.
+That transformation was the inspiration to launch Worth The Fight to help other people achieve the same thing.
 If want to get healthier, and you’re tired of quick fixes, weird supplements, and six-week challenges, join Worth The Fight Boxing and lock in a lifetime discount.

-There are some cons to WTF Boxing.
+There are some cons to Worth The Fight Boxing.
 To start with, boxing is a skill-based cardio, which can be intimidating for people who haven’t boxed before.
 Not everyone knows how to box.
-On the other hand, the vast majority of WTF Boxing members have never boxed, and WTF’s employees have lots of experience working with beginners.
+On the other hand, the vast majority of members have never boxed, and the coaches have lots of experience working with beginners.
 The boxing fitness classes are also designed with beginner in mind (while still being challenging to more advanced boxers).
-Once you get the punches down, it is very satisfying to crank them out and beat that full-length heavy bag into submission (jk).
-Also, you cannot use your WTF membership while traveling because WTF has only one location.
+Once you get the punches down, it is very satisfying to crank them out and beat that full-length heavy bag into submission.
+Also, you cannot use your membership while traveling because there’s only one location.

-If you care about supporting local small businesses, WTF Boxing is a tiny, independent, locally-owned business, unlike F45 and Orangetheory, which are franchises, one of many owned by the same people.
-WTF Boxing is also a female-owned LBTQ-owned BIPOC-owned business.
-The owners are CapHill locals who are passionate about bringing fitness to Denverites.
+Lastly, Worth The Fight is a small, independent business owned by people who live in the neighborhood, unlike F45 and Orangetheory, which are franchises, one of many owned by the same non-local people.
+The owners are passionate about bringing fitness to Denverites.
 They are in their downtown Denver group fitness studio every day.
-It’s a very personalized experience – WTF Boxing cares about every member.
+It’s a very personalized experience – Worth The Fight appreciates every member.
+Sign up for a week long trial at Worth The Fight!

 Orangetheory is a killer downtown Denver fitness studio that you can rely on for a sick workout.